krymancer/buzzness-tycoon/docs/resource-system.md

 ### Resource Initialization

 **Starting Resources:**
-- Players begin with 25 honey
+- Players begin with 69,420 honey (generous starting amount for testing)
-- Start with 10 bees
+- Start with 100 bees
-- Requires careful early-game resource management
-- Forces strategic decisions about bee purchases
+- Allows for experimentation with upgrades and bee purchases

 ## API Design